 If you are not familiar with the standard romanization system, please refer to websites such as the ones below:

-For names with common transliterations that do not follow a standards system, we prefer then that the common version be given, followed by the McCune-Reischauer version in parentheses just in the first instance — for example, Syngman Rhee (Yi Sŭng-man); or Roh Moo- Hyun (No Mu-hyǒn).
+For names with common transliterations that do not follow a standard system, we prefer that the common version be given, followed by the McCune-Reischauer version in parentheses just in the first instance.
+For example, Syngman Rhee (Yi Sŭng-man); or Roh Moo-Hyun (No Mu-hyǒn).

 Yi Chong-sǒk, Hyǒndae Puk-Han ŭi ihae [Understanding Contemporary North Korea] (Seoul: Yǒksa pip’yǒngsa, 2000), 216–220.